 What is the Nexus Program?

-The Nexus Program is a program that unites the Canada Border Services Agency (CBSA) and the United States customs and Border Protection (US CBP) to allow simplification of border clearance for low risk travelers.
+The Nexus Program is a program that unites the Canada Border Services Agency (CBSA) and the United States customs and Border Protection (US CBP) to allow simplification of border clearance for low-risk travellers.
 In addition, expedited clearance via air is also available, so you can just swoop through the airport next time you go to Las Vegas, of course.

 What are the Benefits of the Nexus Program?